appearin/policy/privacy-policy.md

 store data from use of integrations in a local browser storage, and process this to enrich the user experience.
 This data can be deleted with the delete option in the integration settings or by deleting it from the cache of your browser.
-When using an integration, metadada like title, thumbnail, dates and share permissions about content selected may be fetched and displayed in the web page.
-We may store non-personal/non-restricted information (eg. content id and access date) in a local browser storage to display lists of recent opened integrations.
+When using an integration, metadata like title, thumbnail, dates and share permissions about content selected may be fetched and displayed in the web page.
+We may store non-personal/non-restricted information (e.g. content id and access date) in a local browser storage to display lists of recent opened integrations.
 Restricted metadata is always stored by the services themselves and requires explicit consent given by the facing user to fetch it.
 The implementation is in compliance with